 Determine the type of lymphocytes involved.
 A test called flow cytometry or immunophenotyping helps determine whether an increased number of lymphocytes is due to chronic lymphocytic leukemia, a different blood disorder or your body's reaction to another process, such as infection.

 If chronic lymphocytic leukemia is present, flow cytometry may also help analyze the leukemia cells for characteristics that help predict how aggressive the cells are.

-- Analyze lymphocytes for genetic abnormalities.
-A test called fluorescence in situ hybridization (FISH) examines the chromosomes inside the abnormal lymphocytes to look for abnormalities.
+- Analyze lymphocytes for genetic changes.
+A test called fluorescence in situ hybridization (FISH) examines the chromosomes inside the cancerous lymphocytes to look for changes.
 Doctors sometimes use this information to determine your prognosis and help choose a treatment.